jmSfernandes/ScorpiusGE/README.md

 If you required several distinct notification for the same entity type, you should deploy more instances of this GE (each with a ORION subscription).

+## Configure service
+To configure the service you need to replace the firebase-admin.json with your firebase crednetials file.
+If the file as a different name change the mapping in th appsettings.json file, under the FirebaseCM.AppConfig to your file path.

+Additionally you need to define your notifications in the notification.json file;

+Additionally you need to